-A method of scoring options against a prioritize requirements list to determine which option best fits the selection criteria.
+A method of scoring options or solutions against a prioritize requirements list to determine which option best fits the selection criteria.

 The Weighted Scoring Method